|Available teaching periods||Delivery mode||Location|

 Extensions & Late submissions

-Provisions will be made for students who are unable to sit the mid-semester exam and produce appropriate medical certificates or other relevant documentation.
-In the event a student misses the mid-semester Exam due to illness or other exceptional circumstances (refer to eligibility criteria), they must submit a Faculty of Science & Technology Deferred Examination Request form (available on UCLearn(CANVAS) site), along with appropriate documentation (original or certified copy), within 3 working days of missing the exam/assessment to the Unit Convener via email.
-If their request is approved, students will be allowed to sit a deferred mid-semester exam at a later date (as chosen by the unit convener).
+Provisions will be made for students who are unable to sit the mid-semester test and produce appropriate medical certificates or other relevant documentation.
+In the event of a student misses the mid-semester theory/lab test, final theory/lab assessment or in-class laboratory module due to illness or other exceptional circumstances (refer to eligibility criteria), they must submit a Faculty of Science & Technology Deferred Test Request form (available on UCLearn(CANVAS) site), along with appropriate documentation (original or certified copy), within 3 working days of missing the exam/assessment to the Unit Convener via email.
+If their request is approved, students will be allowed to sit a deferred mid-semester test at a later date (as chosen by the unit convener).

 Special assessment requirements